 Tuna casserole is a budget-friendly dish, and it makes a satisfying family meal.
 This version is extra-easy because the sauce is made with canned condensed soup.
-I use two cans of tuna in a tuna casserole or a large (12-ounce) can.
+We use two cans of tuna in a tuna casserole or a large (12-ounce) can.

 Serve this flavorful tuna casserole with biscuits and a tossed salad for a family-pleasing everyday meal.

-I used mini penne pasta in the tuna casserole (pictured), but elbows, shells, or another similar pasta may be used as well.
+We used mini penne pasta in the tuna casserole (pictured), but elbows, shells, or another similar pasta may be used as well.

 - 8 ounces macaroni (or mini penne pasta)